apache/myfaces-homepage/tobago/tobago-vm/README.md

 # Run the different Tobago versions on tobago-demo.apache.org

 The demo on https://tobago-demo.apache.org/ works with docker.
-The system user to run manage the containers is "tobago".
+The name of the system user to manage the containers is "tobago".

 ## Setup